openeuropa/oe_multilingual/README.md

 ## Demo module

-The OpenEuropa Multilingual module ships with a demo module which provides all necessary configuration and code needed to showcase the modules's most important features.
+The OpenEuropa Multilingual module ships with a demo module which provides all the necessary configuration and code needed to showcase the modules's most important features.

 The demo module includes a translatable content type with automatic URL path generation.

-In order to install the OpenEuropa Multilingual demo module follow the instruction [here][12] or enable it via [Drush][13] by running:
+In order to install the OpenEuropa Multilingual demo module follow the instructions [here][12] or enable it via [Drush][13] by running:

 ```